Skip to main content

 The Dual Role of Physical Activity

 Exercise has a complex and beneficial relationship with the HPA axis.
-While intense exercise is an acute stressor that temporarily activates the axis, regular leads to long-term adaptive changes that improve its regulation.
+While intense exercise is an acute stressor that temporarily activates the axis, regular physical activity leads to long-term adaptive changes that improve its regulation.
 The key is to balance the intensity and type of exercise to match your current state of HPA axis function.

 • Restorative Movement ∞ Practices like yoga, tai chi, and gentle walking can lower acute cortisol levels and activate the parasympathetic “rest-and-digest” nervous system.
 These activities are ideal for individuals with significant HPA axis dysfunction as they reduce the stress load without overtaxing the system.